-- Change in a watch: change it on the apple watch.
+- Change in a watch: change it on the Apple watch.
 Just go back to change your screen and then change your move goal.
-Then change the value of 25% to 50%.
+Then change the value from 25% to 50%.
 You also want to change other values while you’re at it.

 - Step 1: Go to Setting on your watch

 - Step 2: Go to General, then go to Workout.
 If you change it, change it back within 24 hours.
 It will change your average calories burned for the day.